News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 • Review the changes the migration tool did to your config and start the config with the new version

 If you have custom go plugins, recompile them.
-KrakenD has now a command krakend check-plugin to test them.
+KrakenD has now a command krakend check-plugin and krakend test-plugin to test them.

 Special attention to short words